hpc/pavilion2/docs/tests/format.rst

         # The documentation string is for longer test documentation.
-        doc: Note that YAML strings only have to be quoted if they contain special characters, and can wrap lines.
+        doc: Note that YAML strings only have to be quoted if they contain special characters.
+They can wrap lines with or without quotes.
              The extra tabbing and newlines are automatically removed.

              A double newline will force a newline, however.